grzegIT/Webonado/README.md

 # Webonado
 This is a repository with the recruitment project on Junior Web Developer.
-It is based on the WordPress engine and was created using a own custom template.
+It is based on the WordPress engine and was created using my own custom template.
 Preview site: http://grzegorzgolonka.pl/webonado